Edo Castle: Momijiyama

-Tokugawa Ieyasu built a library in 1602 within the Fujimi bower of the castle with many books he obtained from an old library in Kanazawa.
+Tokugawa Ieyasu built a library in 1602 within the Fujimi bower of the castle with a number of books he obtained from an old library in Kanazawa.
 In July 1693, a new library was constructed at Momijiyama (Momijiyama Bunko).

 The so-called "Momijiyama Bunkobon" are the books from that library, which are preserved in the National Archives of Japan today.
 This group consists chiefly of books published during the Song dynasty, Korean books that were formerly in the possession of the Kanazawa Bunko library, books presented by the Hayashi family as gifts, and fair copies of books compiled by the Tokugawa government.